MasahiroAoki/MoonlightTechnologies-ProductInfo/AI-Lab/EvoSpikNet/docs-v1.0/EVOSPIKENET_CONCEPTS.en.md

 - **Asynchronous Pub/Sub**: All inter-node communication follows the Zenoh Publish/Subscribe model.
 This eliminates master/slave bottlenecks, allowing each module to operate independently.
 Prompts are published from the API to the `evospikenet/api/prompt` topic, and interested modules subscribe to it.
 - **Distributed Coordination**: While hierarchical control is maintained, the structure is more flexible, ensuring communication failures do not lead to system-wide halts.
 - **Implementation**: This new architecture is implemented by the `examples/run_zenoh_distributed_brain.py` script. `run_distributed_brain_simulation.py` called from the UI is a wrapper kept for backward compatibility, containing the old `torch.distributed`-based implementation code.
+For PFC/Zenoh/ExecutiveControl details, see [docs/implementation/PFC_ZENOH_EXECUTIVE.md](docs/implementation/PFC_ZENOH_EXECUTIVE.md).
 - **Robustness and Speed**: This change is a crucial step towards building a truly robust, scalable system capable of fast startup, required for real-world mass-produced robots.

 ### 6.3.
 Legacy Architecture: `torch.distributed`